vitaliimak/www.vitaliimak.com/src/cv.md

 ### Software Engineer at [WWWest.solutions](https://wwwest.solutions/) (September 2019 – April 2020)

-A number of cross-platform mobile applications for different clients.
+Developed several cross-platform mobile applications for different clients.

 - Updated hybrid applications from Ionic 3 to Ionic 4
 - Developed PWA and hybrid applications using Ionic 4, Angular 7 and 8, Firebase and Strapi.io

 ### Software Engineer at [GPO Technologies](https://www.gpo-tech.com/) (November 2018 – June 2019)

-[Dimol Smart](https://play.google.com/store/apps/details?id=gpo.dimol.smart.mobile&hl=en) is an Internet of things solution for a multi-purpose heating system.
-Mobile app on Ionic4.
-Admin web page on Angular 7 and Nebular.
-With back-end on Spring (JHipster), MySQL, and RabbitMQ.
+Designed and developed the Internet of things solution for a multi-purpose heating system from scratch.
+I was responsible for developing the Mobile app on Ionic4, and the admin web page on Angular 7 and Nebular.
+Cooperated with the back-end engineers who created the application on Spring (JHipster), MySQL, and RabbitMQ.
-Parcel Manager is an application for automating the work of a small logistics company that is engaged in sending goods from China to the CIS countries.
+Maintained and developed the Parcel Manager application for automating the work of a small logistics company that was engaged in sending goods from China to the CIS countries.

 - Developed web and hybrid mobile applications using Ionic 3 and 4, Angular 7, Nebular
 - Created REST clients